Grande-Tools/AI_CC_Bridge/HOW-TO-USE.md

-# How to Use CC-Modules
+# How to Use AI-CC-Bridge

 ## Step 1: Install